RadianOS/radianos/README.md

 Get a dumb terminal emulator, like `picocom` and run `picocom /dev/pts/1` (where `1` is replaced by whatever your PTY is).

-Then to hotswap the kernel, in the ROS terminal type: `hotswap`.
+Then to hotswap the kernel, in the ROS terminal type: `swap`.
 The kernel will stop all execution and cease everything.
 You can then send the binary file of the kernel like so:

 ```sh
 HOTSWAP_TARGET=/dev/pts/1 make run hotswap-kernel